sigurdroemer/hybrid_exponential_scheme/README.md

 With an efficient exponential approximation, i.e. low m, the scheme is the efficient as it only requires O(n*m) whereas a scheme computing the full convolution in general would require O(n^2) operations.

+Remark: The code is limited to one-dimensional SVE's where the kernel functions are the same for both the stochastic and non-stochastic integral as defined above.
+The scheme can be considered more generally, see the paper.

 # Example
 As an example we simulate the rough Bergomi model defined by